 Yes.
 There is a minimum age.
 A Batonbearer must be 10 years old by the start date of the Queen’s Baton Relay in Australia: 25 December 2017.

 All Batonbearer nominees under 18 years old will require parent or guardian consent to participate.

-We are looking for people of all abilities to share the dream and become a Batonbearer for the GC2018 QBR.
+The selected Batonbearers are people of all abilities, joining us to share the dream for the GC2018 QBR.

 - Has achieved something extraordinary or inspired others to achieve something extraordinary.

 - Has made a significant contribution to either sport, education, the arts, culture, charity or within their community.

 - Has excelled, or aspires to excel athletically or personally.

 - Who contributes to a fun, friendly, vibrant and inclusive community.

 Each individual Batonbearer segment is approximately 200 metres

 Batonbearers are encouraged to travel at their own pace and ability level.
 It is not necessary to run.